Hikvision-Codec/Caffe_DFP/README.md

    *   Install from binary

-        This way is easy, but may fail when compiled JVET-I0022 with higher version GCC.
+        This way is easy, but may fail when compile JVET-I0022 with higher version GCC.
 For higher versions, refer to "Install from source code" or Section 2.2.

         * CENTOS (Test pass with gcc (GCC) 4.8.5 20150623 (Red Hat 4.8.5-11)):